MicrosoftDocs/data-api-builder-docs/data-api-builder/breaking-changes.md

 ## How Do We Communicate Breaking Changes?

 We make it a priority to inform you promptly about breaking changes.
-You can find breaking change notifications in the release notes of Data API builder releases on GitHub, as well as in the dedicated [breaking changes list article](./breaking-change-list.md).
+You can find breaking change notifications in the release notes of Data API builder releases on GitHub, and in the dedicated [breaking changes list article](./breaking-change-list.md).